Elliot Johnson (politician)

 Sir William Elliot Johnson KCMG (10 April 1862 – 8 December 1932) was an Australian politician.
-He was a long-serving member of the House of Representatives (1903–1928) and served non-consecutive terms as Speaker of the House (1913–1914, 1917–1923), the first person to do so.
+He was a long-serving member of the House of Representatives (1903–1928) and served non-consecutive terms as Speaker of the House (1913–1914, 1917–1923).
 He began his career in the Australian Labor Party (ALP) during the early 1890s, but was a member of the anti-Labor parties throughout his tenure in parliament.

 Early life

 Johnson was born at Newcastle upon Tyne, England, the son of a scene-painter.
 He ran away from home at 13, worked in the telegraph office at London, and afterwards assisted his father scene-painting at Covent Garden theatre.
 He was then apprenticed on a sailing-ship and after obtaining his second mate's certificate, settled in Sydney in 1883.
 He took much interest in the free-trade movement and was also a follower of Henry George.

 Johnson was an early member of the Labor Electoral League of New South Wales and served as president of its Newtown branch.
 He was also a contributor to the Labour Defence Journal.
 At the 1894 general election he was an unsuccessful candidate for the seat of Marrickville.
 Johnson later left the party on the grounds that it had "turned wrongly towards socialism and state interference".
 He was subsequently honorary secretary of the Free Trade and Liberal Association of New South Wales.